30th May 2017

 Hydraulic excavators are essentially tracked plant that demolish small buildings.
 We operate 1 tonne to 100 tonne excavators and the range in both size and function allows the excavators to work on a variety of tasks within various project areas.
 At Hughes and Salvidge we use a variety of different attachments to suit the job in question.
 Another key benefit to using hydraulic excavators for demolition is their ability to perform a number of different tasks with the use of different attachments such as rotational grapples, pulverisers, steel shears and impact breakers.

-High Level Demolitions
+Equipment For High Level Demolitions

 The use of Hi- Reach excavators is a relatively modern method of demolition, and involves the use of a machine with a particularly large boom arm.
 Designed to reach the upper storeys of multi-storey buildings, these excavators have, in some instances, taken away the need for scaffold and demolishing buildings using mini excavators.
 Excavators are equipped with different tools such as pulverisers, shears, breakers, and selector grab attachments – each attachment has a function in the work carried out by Hughes and Salvidge.
 Hi-Reach excavators can be used on various building structures such as steel, concrete and mixed material.

-Hughes and Salvidge have a wide range of machinery other than excavators that are used on demolition projects of various sizes, for a number of different functions.
+Hughes and Salvidge have a wide range of demolition machinery other than excavators that are used on demolition projects of various sizes, for a number of different functions.
 These include:

 Dust Boss Machines: Used for dust suppression during the demolition process, Dust Boss machines minimise dust pollution in the immediate environment by spraying a fine mist of water onto the demolition.

 Bobcat Skidsteers: These are used alongside operatives during the initial soft stripping of buildings before structural demolition.